Background pattern

 • Letermovir, a medicine that helps prevent diseases caused by cytomegalovirus.

-• Over-the-counter medicines: St. John's Wort.
+• Medicines obtained without a prescription: St. John's Wort.

-Taking Cardyl with food, drinks and alcohol
+Taking Cardyl with food, drinks, and alcohol

 See section 3 for instructions on how to take Cardyl.
 Please note the following:

-Orange juice
+Grapefruit juice

 Alcohol

-Pregnancy, breastfeeding and fertility
+Pregnancy, breast-feeding, and fertility

-Do not take Cardyl if you are breastfeeding your child.
+Do not take Cardyl if you are breast-feeding your child.

-Consult your doctor or pharmacist before using any medicine.
+Ask your doctor or pharmacist for advice before taking any medicine.

-Driving and operating machinery
+Driving and using machines

 Cardyl contains lactose

-If your doctor has told you that you have a lactose intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 Cardyl contains sodium

-This medicine contains less than 23 mg of sodium (1 mmol) per tablet, which is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1mmol) per tablet, which is essentially "sodium-free".

 Cardyl contains benzoic acid

-3. How to Take Cardyl
+3. How to take Cardyl

-Follow exactly the administration instructions for this medication indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

-Your doctor will decide the duration of treatment with Cardyl.
+Your doctor will decide the duration of treatment with Cardyl

 Ask your doctor if you think the effect of Cardyl is too strong or too weak.